Harjot1810/MsTeamsClone/README.md

 # MsTeamsClone

+### Features

 A microsoft teams clone app made with create react app.
 This project has following features:

--Multiple participants can chat and video call with each other
+- Multiple participants can chat and video call with each other

--Multiple chat channels and video call rooms can be made
+- Multiple chat channels and video call rooms can be made

--User can enter his own custom channel name for his chat channel
+- User can enter his own custom channel name for his chat channel

--User Authentication (unique emails)
+- User Authentication (unique emails)

--No duplicate emails in one chat room aur video call room allowed
+- No duplicate emails in one chat room and video call room allowed

--Record of past chat channels joined maintained.
+- Record of past chat channels joined maintained.

+- Access your past chats.

--Can view the chat messages before video call as well as after video call
+- Can view the chat messages before video call as well as after video call

--Chats during the video call are synced with chats in respective channels
+- Chats during the video call are synced with chats in respective channels

--In the video room features are :
+- In the video room features are :
   - Audio on/off
   - Video on/off
   - View participants list